guidomb/ios-scripts/README.md

 In case you need to install more dependencies or execute some configuration script, the appropriate way to do this is by adding a bootstrap hook.
 If you create an executable script in `script/script_hooks/bootstrap` that script will be called during the bootstrap process.

+You can disable bootstrap hooks by defining `DISABLE_BOOTSTRAP_HOOKS` environmental variable.

 #### Build configuration for Travis CI

 If you are using Travis CI to build and test your project you only need to tell travis to